NecRaul/lain-shorten/README.md

 Simply provide a URL, and the tool will automatically handle protocol validation and formatting.

 Use `--open` to open each generated short URL in your default browser right after shortening.
-This makes it easy to verify each format resolves as expected in a real browser session.
+This makes it easy to verify each link resolves as expected in a real browser session.

 ```sh
 # Shorten a URL (default shortener: lainla)